tedanvosin/Tekion-Challenge/README.md

 ### STEP-8 : Pwning the .json

-First I ran a checksec on the binary to get any useful info:
+First running a checksec scan on the binary to get any useful info:

 ![](./images/checksec.png)

-This shows the binary has no canary, no PIE which can lead to buffer overflows.
+This shows the binary has no canary, no PIE, and executable stack.

-Now opening the binary in ida64.
+Now opening the binary in IDA64.
 ![](./images/main.png)

-This shows the main function calls the vulnerable_function, which has the decomp:
+This shows the main function calls the vulnerable_function, which is decompiled as:
 ![](./images/vuln_func.png)

 The vulnerable function calls gets on a stack varibale, which means we can send anynumber of bytes as input.
 And since there was no canary we can overwrite the saved rbp and rip to gain control of program flow.

-The function list also shows a hidden_function.
+The function list also reveals a hidden_function.
 ![](./images/hidden_func.png)

-The hidden function prints out what appears to be a SSH private key, which might be able to decrypt the FLAG file.
-As hidden_function is not called anywhere, we can use the vulnerability in the vulnerable_function to divert program flow to the hidden function.
+The hidden_function prints what appears to be an SSH private key—this might be used to decrypt the flag.
+Since the hidden_function is not called in normal execution, we can exploit the vulnerability in vulnerable_function to divert execution to this hidden function.

 This can be the done with the following script: